difference between a lawyer and an attorney

 An attorney, on the other hand, is a lawyer who is authorized to represent clients in court.
 Attorneys have passed a bar exam and are licensed to practice law in a particular state.
 They are also required to uphold ethical standards and maintain a professional relationship with their clients.
 Attorneys can represent individuals or businesses in a range of legal matters, including criminal defense, divorce, and personal injury cases.

-See also difference between police and sheriff
+See also difference between nominal and real gdp

 What Are the Key Differences Between a Lawyer and an Attorney?